mozilla-ai/lumigator/docs/source/user-guides/local-models.md

    user@host:~/lumigator$ bash test_local_llm_eval.sh
    ```

-1. View Evaluation Results.
-To view the evalution results, go to the [Lumigator UI](http://localhost)
+To view the evalution results on the UI, refer to the section [below](#view-evaluation-results)
-   and navigate to the "Experiments" tab.
-Then, select the most recent experiment with your local
-   LLM and click "View Results".

 ## View Evaluation Results
 To view the evalution results, go to the [Lumigator UI](http://localhost) and navigate to the "Experiments" tab.
 Then, select the most recent experiment with your local LLM and click "View Results".